 After recovering from this injury, I worked with then-Senator Tom Torlakson to author legislation establishing penalties for pellet-gun attacks (SB 532, Chapter 180, Statutes of 2006).

 I strongly support California’s laws to keep dangerous weapons out of the hands of criminals, including background checks and a 10-day waiting period for gun sales, regulations on assault weapons and large capacity magazines, gun safety standards, firearm recordkeeping, and bans on the open carry of unloaded firearms in public.-

 Following the 1989 schoolyard shooting in Stockton, California, I worked closely with Senate President pro-Tempore David Roberti in enacting the nation’s first assault weapon ban.
 In my first term as Mayor of Orinda, I was a charter member of Mayor Bloomberg’s Mayors Against Illegal Guns campaign.

 There is much more that we can do to keep our communities safe from gun violence.
 It should be a requirement that lost or stolen guns be reported to law enforcement.
 I support the regulation of ammunition sales.
 With the improvement of technology, I support efforts to include owner-recognition features on new handguns.
 I support maintaining discretion with law enforcement in the authorization of permits to carry concealed weapons.
 I also believe we should continue to look for ways to update and strengthen California’s assault weapons law.
-This year, I am authoring legislation to close a loophole in the assault weapon’s law that allows for the quick loading and re-loading of deadly firearms.
+In my first year as Senator I authored legislation to close a loophole in the assault weapon’s law that allows for the quick loading and re-loading of deadly firearms.

 Our Second Amendment right to own guns must be tempered with reasonable standards to keep our communities and our people safe from gun violence.